stvhwrd/saiddit/README.md

 #### Saiddit Database

-Setup the database by `bash setup.sh` in the sql folder.
+Set up the database by running `bash setup.sh` from the `sql` directory.
-This inputs the contents of db_schema.sql into MySQL
+This inserts the contents of `db_schema.sql` into MySQL, thereby building the database.

 <br>
 <br>